Establish and maintain working relationships

 1. present a professional image of yourself and those you represent

-3. be aware of the role, responsibilities, constraints and limitations of the people you are working with
+6. identify the roles, responsibilities, constraints and limitations of the people within the working relationship

-14. deal proactively with things that go wrong with the relationship
+18. deal proactively with things that go wrong with working relationships

-15. evaluate your contribution to the working relationship, how well you co-operated with others and how you could improve in the future
+19. evaluate your contribution to working relationships, how well you co-operated with others and how you could improve in the future

 Knowledge and Understanding